 What kind of compensation can you recover from a Florida dog bite lawsuit?
 In most cases, you’ll be entitled to both economic and non-economic damages.

 Economic damages are paid to compensate you for the financial costs of your dog bite injury.
 These can include your current out-of-pocket costs, as well as reasonably calculable future costs related to your injury.
 Examples of economic damages available to dog bite victims may include:

 - Corrective surgery

 Non-economic damages are paid to compensate you for the consequences of an accident that are difficult to value.
 Examples of non-economic damages available to dog bite victims may include:

 When Can I File a Dog Bite Claim?

 It is important to act quickly after your dog bite incident.
 Under Florida law, you will only have four years from the date you suffered your injury to file a claim for damages.
 If you do not file a claim before the statute of limitations expires you will not be able to recover the money you deserve.

 You can make sure that your claim is filed on time by speaking with an experienced Florida dog bite attorney immediately after you are injured.
 Call the attorneys at Lavent Law, P.A. today for help.

 Florida Dog Bite Attorneys

 Have you been injured by a dog bite in Florida?
-Call Lavent Law to find out how we can help you hold the dog’s owner responsible for your injuries.
+Call Lavent Law, P.A. to find out how we can help you hold the dog’s owner responsible for your injuries.
 The money you recover from your lawsuit can help to pay for expensive medical bills and compensate for the emotional trauma of the attack.
 We will fight to make sure that you are fairly compensated for your injuries.
 We offer a free consultation, so do not hesitate to call us today.